versionpress/versionpress/docs/content/en/feature-focus/change-tracking.md

 Ignoring is done using the standard [Gitignore files](http://git-scm.com/docs/gitignore) and VersionPress will try to install appropriate `.gitignore` files upon its activation.

-!!!
-Note "Existing .gitignore will not be modified"
+!!! note "Existing .gitignore will not be modified"
     If the installation finds existing `.gitignore` file already in place, it will assume that the site is managed professionally and will not attempt to modify the ignore rules itself.
 The user will be notified about this.

 As an example, let's say that you have a `wp-content/myfolder` folder that you want to track.
 This is a part of the default `.gitgnore` file which causes the `myfolder` being ignored: